mrumkovskis/wabase-wiki/misc/10_scheduling.md

 **TODO** Could not find information how to schedule the job.

+> If job is scheduled then context initially is empty, if called from view, then context is filled with view context.

 In addition to scheduling jobs, they can be run manually in view action with 'job' operation.

 ```yaml